crestamr/awesome-bard-prompts/README.md

 > I want you to act as a Python interpreter.
 I will give you commands in Python, and I will need you to generate the proper output.
 Only say the output.
 But if there is none, say nothing, and don't give me an explanation.
 If I need to say something, I will do so through comments.
 My first command is "print('Hello World')."

-## Act as a ChatGPT prompt generator
+## Act as a Bard prompt generator
 Contributed by [@y1j2x34](https://github.com/y1j2x34)

-> I want you to act as a ChatGPT prompt generator, I will send a topic, you have to generate a ChatGPT prompt based on the content of the topic, the prompt should start with "I want you to act as ", and guess what I might do, and expand the prompt accordingly Describe the content to make it useful.
+> I want you to act as a Bard prompt generator, I will send a topic, you have to generate a Bard prompt based on the content of the topic, the prompt should start with "I want you to act as ", and guess what I might do, and expand the prompt accordingly Describe the content to make it useful.

 ## Act as a Wikipedia page
-Contributed by [@royforlife](https://github.com/royforlife) <mark>Generated by ChatGPT</mark>
+Contributed by [@royforlife](https://github.com/royforlife) <mark>Generated by Bard</mark>

 > I want you to act as a Wikipedia page.
 I will give you the name of a topic, and you will provide a summary of that topic in the format of a Wikipedia page.
 Your summary should be informative and factual, covering the most important aspects of the topic.
 Start your summary with an introductory paragraph that gives an overview of the topic.
 My first topic is "The Great Barrier Reef."